Dr. Pepper Pulled Pork

 We love to make this Dr. Pepper Pulled Pork at any time of year.
 Soda is a popular sweetener in crockpot recipes like pork, baked beans, and chicken!
 (We also use Coca-Cola and root beer in recipes).

 For this recipe, I make a barbecue sauce mixture that infuses the pork roast with flavors that will have you and your guests craving seconds (maybe even thirds!).
 The flavor of Dr. Pepper isn’t overwhelming but does add a hint of cherry, caramel, and vanilla.
+We also use it in our Dr. Pepper Baked Beans and Dr. Pepper Ribs.

 ingredients for slow cooker dr. pepper pulled pork on a table.

 • Boneless Picnic Roast: I suggest a cut that’s at least 3 pounds to yield plenty of servings.
 It may be labeled as a pork butt or pork shoulder.
-We also use this roast in our classic slow cooker pulled pork.

 • BBQ Mixture: Barbecue sauce, apple cider vinegar, Worcestershire sauce, brown sugar, garlic powder, onion powder, paprika, cayenne, salt, and black pepper.
 My all time favorite barbecue sauce is Sweet Baby Rays!
+We use that sauce in our Sweet Baby Rays Crockpot Chicken.

 • Hamburger Buns: for serving.